 Mechanics Tips about the P0134 Code

-Rarely there will be other problems that are causing the problem.
+On rare occasions, there will be other problems that are causing the problem.
 If nothing else seems to be apparent, you should double-check the exhaust pipe.
 Any rust or damage to the exhaust pipe could lead to a malfunctioning reading of the O2 sensor.

 It could also be something as simple as a blown fuse, although that doesn’t occur often.
 Don’t forget to think outside the box if all other roads seem to dead end.